SpinalHDL/VexRiscv/README.md

 The following number where obtains by synthesis the CPU as toplevel without any specific synthesis option to save area or to get better maximal frequency (neutral).<br>
 The clock constraint is set to a unattainable value, which tends to increase the design area.<br>
+The dhrystone benchmark were compiled with -O3 -fno-inline<br>
 The used CPU corresponding configuration can be find in src/scala/vexriscv/demo.

 ```